inventorChr/agileAI/README.md

 2. **Install Dependencies:**

-   Navigate to the app & server directories and install the required dependencies using `npm i`:
+   Move into both the `app` and `server` directories and install the required dependencies using the following commands:

     ```bash
     $ cd app
-    $ npm i
+    $ npm install
     $ cd ../server
-    $ npm i
+    $ npm install
     ```

 3. **Create Environment File:**

-   The program looks for an .env file in the base directory for your convenience I created test.env, just rename the file to .env and put in your open ai information.

-   If you are not aware of these values for the engine, you can find the meaning at https://platform.openai.com/docs/api-reference
+   An environment configuration file is necessary for the project.
+Rename the provided `test.env` file to `.env` in the base directory.
+Fill in your Open AI information in the `.env` file.
+If you're unsure about the values required, consult the [Open AI API reference](https://platform.openai.com/docs/api-reference).

 4. **Run the Application:**

-   The application front end is run on Angular and the backend interfacing with Open AI runs in the backend; therefore, you must start both.
-The first command runs both the backend and frontend.
+   The Agile AI application consists of a frontend built with Angular and a backend that interacts with Open AI.
+To run both, use the following command:

     ```bash
     $ cd app
     $ npm run start
     ```

    If you need to run them separately for debugging purposes:

    ```bash